Try this beginner whole wheat sourdough bread recipe for a healthier twist on your favorite classic sourdough loaf.

 At that point, I could actually care less about whether my bread was whole wheat or not.

-The point being – I realized that though I thought I was prepared to live without the grocery store – I really, truly wasn’t.
+The point is – I realized that though I thought I was prepared to live without the grocery store – I really, truly wasn’t.

 A Long Road To This Whole Wheat Sourdough Bread Recipe